Thank you to everyone who has participated in the 2017 survey. To download a copy please click here.

-Celebrating its 11th year, the independent survey includes questions about the short and long term impact of last year’s Brexit vote as well as other issues affecting the tourism sector, including accessibility for disabled visitors.
-The survey launch comes as confidence in the strength of the regional tourist and leisure economy is growing and post Brexit domestic holidays increase.
+Celebrating its 11th year, the independent survey included questions about the short and long term impact of last year’s Brexit vote as well as other issues affecting the tourism sector, including accessibility for disabled visitors.

-All businesses in the tourism and leisure sector including restaurants, hotels and tourist attractions as well as retailers in the tourism hotspots are being encouraged to participate.
+Businesses across the region from the tourism and leisure sector including restaurants, hotels and tourist attractions as well as retailers in the tourism hotspots participated.

 There is a lot of good anecdotal evidence in the tourist sector but this survey provides an opportunity to mark the current trends with a series of valuable statistics.
 The survey highlights the strengths and weaknesses of the industry as well as its economic benefits to the region.
 It is not only an important awareness tool used by key decision makers, tourism organisations and government both local and national, but the results can also help participants to create tailored business development plans.
 Furthermore, it provides a benchmarking tool to see how businesses compare year on year.

 Pete Waters executive director of Visit East Anglia said,

 “The Tourism Business Survey is an invaluable barometer of how the visitor economy is performing.
 It highlights issues, and supports our business planning.
 Crucially, the more businesses which participate in the survey the better and the more authoritative the data.”